 It’s not the 10,000 hours of practice, it’s the deliberate practice that makes you a peak performer – whether you’re a top business coach or a concert violinist.

 But, as someone who loves to get better at the things I like to do, whether that is cooking Indian food or business coaching, Peak, inspired me and gave me some great ideas about how to improve what I do.

 The big idea in Peak – no such thing as talent

-Anders and Robert have spent their lives studying and working with people who have developed a very high level of skill in all types of different areas.
+Anders and Robert have spent their lives studying and working with people who have developed a very high level of skill in different areas.

 And what they have found is that there is no such thing as natural talent.

 What do you mean – no such thing as talent?

 I found this idea really challenging.
 And so did all the people I have talked about Peak with since.
 We all know about talent, don’t we?
 We see people who have a talent for music, maths, or for cooking delicious food, and we wish we had their talent.

 I know (or I thought I knew) all the things I wasn’t talented at, such as sport, drawing or playing the guitar.
 And because I wasn’t talented, I just didn’t bother with those things – they are for other people.
 I can now see that I’m no good at these things either because I didn’t want to do them (netball at school, ugh) so I didn’t practice them at all.
 Or because I was too lazy to do the practice needed to become even slightly better at them.